steve4744/CropChecker/README.md

 ## Dependencies
-The latest version of this plugin requires Java 17 and is only supported on Spigot/Minecraft 1.17.1 to 1.19.3.<br>
+The latest version of this plugin requires Java 21 and is supported on Spigot/Minecraft 1.20.6 - 1.21.

 For other versions of Spigot/Minecraft, refer to the download list below.

 No other plugins are required.

 ## Download
-For Minecraft 1.17 to 1.19, CropChecker can be [downloaded from Spigot](https://www.spigotmc.org/resources/cropchecker-check-crop-growth-progress.64044/ "CropChecker by steve4744")
+For Minecraft 1.20.6 - 1.21, CropChecker can be [downloaded from Spigot](https://www.spigotmc.org/resources/cropchecker-check-crop-growth-progress.64044/ "CropChecker by steve4744")

+For Minecraft 1.20.4, download version 3.5 [from Spigot](https://www.spigotmc.org/resources/cropchecker-check-crop-growth-progress-honey-levels.64044/download?version=501538 "CropChecker v3.5")

+For Minecraft 1.17 to 1.19, download version 3.4 [from Spigot](https://www.spigotmc.org/resources/cropchecker-check-crop-growth-progress-honey-levels.64044/download?version=478882/ "CropChecker v3.4")

 For Minecraft 1.16, download version 2.5 [from Spigot](https://www.spigotmc.org/resources/cropchecker-check-crop-growth-progress.64044/download?version=339368 "CropChecker v2.5")